Malaysia

 Tarmac road up to the summit.

-This trail is exactly what it sounds like – it’s a straight climb up the tarmac road which gets steeper as you reach the summit.
-This might be the route you wanna take if you’re with friends or family members with mobility issues.
+This main road trail is exactly what it sounds like – it’s a straight climb up a tarmac road that gets steeper as you reach the summit.
+This might be the route you want to take if you’re with friends or family members with mobility issues.

 The hike up to the summit will be a pretty lengthy one, though, as it’s about 5km each way.
 Nevertheless, you still get to enjoy the many viewpoints that overlook the rainforest.
 The main road trail takes about 4 hours to complete in total.